yesmannow/pico_artist_website-/PROJECT_SCHEMA_SETUP.md

 This document describes the database schema required for the Studio Project Manager feature.

+## ⚠️ Current Status: No-Login Mode

+**Studio currently runs in no-login mode with localStorage persistence.** Supabase integration is deferred until magic link authentication is enabled.
+All project data is stored locally in the browser.

+To re-enable Supabase:
+1. Uncomment Supabase client initialization in `src/lib/supabase.ts`
+2. Replace localStorage mocks with actual Supabase calls
+3. Enable magic link auth in Supabase dashboard
+4. Run the migration scripts in `migrations/sql/` to set up RLS policies

 ## Database Table: `projects`

 Create the following table in your Supabase database: